 How do I get the best in digital sound?

 This is a question that we have agonized over for many years and the answer is provided by the computer industry.
 Modern computers provide huge processing power and data storage at low cost.
 The cost of the hardware has been amortized over millions of machines and so the audio industry reaps the benefit.
 You can buy terrabytes of storage at relatively low cost.
-A home computer when configured correctly as a Music Server will outperform all but the very best CD players or CD transport/DAC combinations.
-The Music Server wins hands down not only on price but also on convenience and functionality.
+A home computer when configured correctly can perform very well as a Music Server.

 What type computer do I need?